 - 1. Check the OACS field to determine if the DUT supports Namespace Management.
 If the DUT does not support Namespace Management, then this test is not applicable. - 2.
-Perform a Get Log Page for the Media Unit Status Log Page (10h), in order to get a valid NVM Set Identifier of an NVM Set that exists in the specified Endurance Group. - 3.
-Configure the NVMe Host to issue an Identify command specifying CNS value 19h, using the Endurance Group Identifier equal to '0'.
-Store returned list information. - 4.
+Perform an Identify Command with CNS 0h, using the default namespace id, to retrieve the ENDGID and NVMSETID for that namespace. - 3.
 Configure the NVMe Host to issue a Namespace Management command specifying Select field value 0h (Create) and valid values for the attached data structure to the NVMe Controller Under Test in order to create a new namespace.
-Configure the NVM Set Identifier (NVMSETID) to be set to the valid NVM Set Identifier in step 2 and Endurance Group Identifier (ENDGID) to be set to the valid Endurance Group in step 2 in the Namespace Management Host Software Specified Fields data structure for the creation - 5.
-Perform a get on the I/O Command Set Independent Identify Namespace data structure (CNS 08h) - 6.
-Configure the NVMe Host to issue an Identify command specifying CNS value 19h, using the Endurance Group Identifier equal to '0'.
-Compare the previous returned list and this returned list for differences for CNS value 19h.
+Configure the NVM Set Identifier (NVMSETID) to be set to the valid NVM Set Identifier in step 2 and Endurance Group Identifier (ENDGID) to be set to the valid Endurance Group in step 2 in the Namespace Management Host Software Specified Fields data structure for the creation - 4.
+Perform a get on the Identify Namespace data structure for an Allocated Namespace ID (CNS 11h) and retrieve the new ENDGID and NVMSETID.